Mutations

 |---|---|---|

-externalId | String! | Always — identifies the execution or work queue entry |
+externalId | String! | Always present.
+Identifies the execution or work queue entry |

-metadataId | Long | RUN mode — metadata ID of the completed execution |
+metadataId | Long | RUN mode.
+Metadata ID of the completed execution |

 output | {OutputType} | RUN mode, only for trains with non-Unit output |

-workQueueId | Long | QUEUE mode — database ID of the created WorkQueue entry |
+workQueueId | Long | QUEUE mode.
+Database ID of the created WorkQueue entry |

 Run + Queue Mode (Default)